Influenza (flu) is a highly contagious viral infection. It is one of the most severe illnesses of the winter season.

 Are taking aspirin ling-term (children and adolescents)

 Will have close contact with someone with a weakened immune system within 7 days

+Have your child wash his or her hands often.
 Frequent handwashing may reduce, but not eliminate, the risk for infection.

 Children 6 months to 19 years old

-Endocrine disorders, such as diabetes
+Endocrine disorders such as diabetes